sea-kg/ctf01d/README.md

     print("[service is worked] - 101")
     exit(101)

-# service is available (available tcp connect) but protocol wrong could not put/get flag
+# service is available (available tcp connection) but it's impossible to put/get the flag
 def service_corrupt():
     print("[service is corrupt] - 102")
     exit(102)

-# waited time (for example: 5 sec) but service did not have time to reply
+# waited for a time (for example: for 5 sec), but service hasn't replied
 def service_mumble():
     print("[service is mumble] - 103")
     exit(103)